ArnaudBuchholz/node-ui5/README.md

 })
 ```

-You may use the factory to provide options:
+You may use the factory to specify options:
 ```javascript
 require('node-ui5/factory')({
   bootstrapLocation: 'https://openui5.hana.ondemand.com/resources/sap-ui-core.js',